saienduri/e2eshark-reports/README.md

 Turbine mode leverages SHARK-Turbine's (https://github.com/nod-ai/SHARK-Turbine) aot export to torch-mlir and then uses IREE compilation and runtime tools.
 Onnx mode converts the pytorch/onnx models to torch-mlir using onnx-import (converts to torch-onnx IR) + torch-mlir tools.
 Then, IREE compilation and runtime tools are used to run the IR.

-You can find wether they pass each phase of the process, times for each phase per model, and overall e2e stats of all the models in these reports.
+You can find wether they pass each phase of the process (statusreport.md), times for each phase per model (timereport.md), and overall e2e stats of running all the models (summaryreport.md) in these reports.
 Both modes are compared to torch references for validation, which determines if the inference phase passes.

 The infra used to run all these models e2e can be found here with more details on implementation: https://github.com/nod-ai/SHARK-TestSuite.